Classof2020/classof2020.github.io/_posts/2016-12-26-how-to-submit-a-blog-post.md

 To create and publish your blog post.
 Kindly follow these procedure.

 If you are too busy to follow  these procedures.
 Message us your post.
 We will publish under your name.
-[Message your post to Nischal Lal Shrestha](https://www.facebook.com/aakrist36) or [Message your post to Ashish](https://www.facebook.com/megamindat)
+[Message your post to Nischal Lal Shrestha](https://www.facebook.com/aakrist36) or [Message your post to Ashish](https://www.facebook.com/megamindat) or [Message your post to Sagar Devkota](https://facebook.com/sagardev1998)

 1. First make a copy of this file and rename it to date-title.
 Example.
 2016-12-24-tree-plantation.md.
-    Open that file and edit it (don't edit this original TEMPLATE file).
+    Open that file and edit it (Please don't forget to enter valid date, and don't edit this original TEMPLATE file).

-2. If you wanCopy image for the blog post to the img/post/ directory.
-Name it using
+2. If you want image for your blog post, save the image in the directory img/post/ and mention the image name in header-image(choose image name in format post-bg-Number eg: post-bg-02).

 3. Fill out the above fields: title, subtitle, date, author, categories, header-image and permalink.